Khao Lak: 2004 tsunami

-Location
+Geography

 Khao Lak is a series of villages, now tourist-oriented, mainly in the Takua Pa District and partly in the Thai Mueang District of Phang Nga Province, Thailand.
 It is located on the Andaman Sea coastline, approximately 60 kilometers north of Phuket.
 The region is known for its tranquil beaches, lush tropical landscapes, and as a departure point for diving trips to the Similan Islands.